The difference we make

 We help teenagers from getting lost before life has started

 One in five teenagers are now shockingly experiencing mental health problems like anxiety and depression.
 And the widening gap between rich and poor is seeing huge numbers of young people from disadvantaged backgrounds being shut out of opportunities because they cost too much.

 Why are teenagers struggling?

-Equipping young people for emerging opportunities
+Equipping young people for life today

-The jobs that many teenagers will go into haven’t even been invented yet.
 The world moves so fast today, and the change can be exhilarating and life-opening, but also terrifying.

 What Cadets Say About Sea Cadets:

 said it improved their attendance and engagement at school.